MilkBowl/Vault/README.md

 ## Supported Plugins
 Vault provides abstraction for the following categories and plugins.
-If you have your own plugin that you believe should be supported, fork Vault or create a patch with the necessary changes.
-Additionally you can create an issue on Github and we'll get to it at our convenience.
+If you have your own plugin that you believe should be supported you'll need to add your own connector within your plugin as Vault no longer maintains new plugin connectors.

 * Economy
    - 3co (http://forums.bukkit.org/threads/22461/)